bungle/web.php/README.markdown

 #### How fast web.php is?

 It depends on what you compare it to.
 But if you compare it to other PHP frameworks, web.php will surely stand the competition.
-If believe that web.php could be made even faster, please let us know!
+If you believe that web.php could be made even faster, please let us know!

 #### web.php doesn't provide object relational mapper (ORM), what do you suggest?